squidmin/java-labs/src/main/java/collectionsimprovements/README.md

 If you have used `Map` then you must have faced a challenge where you needed to update the value of a key in the `Map`.
 Now, before updating, you must first check if the value is present in the `Map`, get the current value, update it, and again put the value in the `Map`.
 This is quite a cumbersome process, and it involves using lots of `if`/`else` statements.
 This kind of code is difficult to understand and fix if any issues occur.

 Thankfully, Java 8 has introduced some new methods in the `Map` interface to make our lives easier.
-In this lesson, we will discuss some of those new methods.
+This section discusses some of those new methods.

 ### 1. `getOrDefault()`